adriancampos/ha-tray/README.md

-# HA Taskbar
+# HA Tray

-A taskbar app to toggle Home Assistant entities.
+A system tray app to toggle Home Assistant entities.
 Currently supports turning available switches, lights and input_boolean's on and off.

 ## Installation
-Grab the latest executable from [Releases](https://github.com/adriancampos/ha-taskbar/releases).
+Grab the latest executable from [Releases](https://github.com/adriancampos/ha-tray/releases).
 I've only built and tested a Windows binary.
 More to come in the future.
 For the time being, please build the project if you're on another platform.

 ## Setup